Bewinxed/konsta/README.md

 ![Konsta UI](https://konstaui.com/images/share-banner.png)

+# THIS IS A FORK TO MIGRATE THE SVELTE SECTION TO TYPESCRIPT & SVELTE 5

 # Konsta UI

 Konsta UI - Pixel perfect mobile UI components built with Tailwind CSS with iOS and Material Design components for React, Vue & Svelte